-(A) Demonstration of compliance with the VOC and methane emission limits shall include the following:

-(i) A monthly quantitative throughput volume.
+(A) Demonstration of compliance with the VOC and methane emission limits shall include the following: (i) A monthly quantitative throughput volume.

-(ii) The composition of tank contents and any stream data (actual or representative consistent with DEQ policy as established by the Director) necessary to perform the calculations below.

-(iii) Emission calculation methods for working, breathing, and flashing emissions approved by the Director.
+(ii) The composition of tank contents and any process stream data (actual or representative consistent with DEQ policy as established by the Director) necessary to perform the calculations below. (iii) Emission calculation methods for working, breathing, and flashing emissions approved by the

+Director.

-(iv) Process operating parameters, including temperatures and pressures.
+(iv) Process operating parameters, including temperatures and pressures relied on in the compliance calculations.

-(iv) The method, if any, used to capture emissions, and divert emissions to a process and/or route emissions to a control device.
+(v) The method, if any, used to capture emissions, and divert emissions to a process and/or route emissions to a control device.

-(v) Calculations showing that, given the tank contents, throughput, and process operating parameters (including downtime), the emissions from the tank battery will not exceed the LPE limits for VOC or methane.
+(vi) Calculations showing that, given the tank contents, throughput, and process operating parameters (including downtime), the emissions from the tank battery will not exceed the LPE limits for VOC or methane.